Manumission inscriptions at Delphi: Manumission inscriptions as a source of information

-It is interesting to notice that the slave is mentioned in all manumission inscriptions as " σῶμα" (body).
-Meda appears to be a young girl, who is manumitted at a price of two silver minas, i.e. at the lowest level.
-Her obligation is to take care of her parents until she becomes an adult; a possible explanation is that the parents paid for her manumission.
-Both parents appear to be slaves as well.

 A careful examination of the names and place of origin of those who liberated their slaves proves that the "trend" of liberating slaves in Delphi came with the advent of the Aetolians.
 The majority of masters were of Aetolian origin at least in the first century.
 However, the trend soon spread and the next two largest categories are, naturally, Locrians and Phocians, who lived nearby.